pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/dashboard/startingDecentralizedMint.md

 Allow transaction to confirm.

-Congratulations, your mint is now started!
+Congratulations, your validator is now started!
 You are now generating FLUX tokens.
-You can stop your mint at any time to get 100% of your DAM tokens back.
+You can stop your validator at any time to get 100% of your DAM tokens back.

-**Stopping a mint will cause you to lose your current time bonus.
+**Stopping a validator will cause you to lose your current time bonus.
 Any unminted FLUX tokens will also be lost.
-We recommend that you mint your FLUX tokens before stopping a mint.**
+We recommend that you mint your FLUX tokens before stopping a validator.**